iterative/katacoda-scenarios/basics/versioning/step2.md

    `cat .gitignore`{{execute}}

-   The file that we are tracking with DVC is supposed to be a big file that is not suitable for being tracked with GIT (that's why we are using DVC in the first place).
-So, we want to make sure that we don't ever add and commit it to GIT.
+   The file that we are tracking with DVC is supposed to be a big file that is not suitable for being tracked with Git (that's why we are using DVC in the first place).
+So, we want to make sure that we don't ever add and commit it to Git.
 That's why DVC adds it automatically to `.gitignore`.
-It also suggests (or reminds) us to track `file.txt.dvc` with GIT.
+It also suggests (or reminds) us to track `file.txt.dvc` with Git.
 Let's do it:

    `git add file.txt.dvc .gitignore`{{execute}}